microsoft/Product-Recommendations/doc/api-reference.md

 ## Get Personalized Recommendations from the Default Model
 *POST /api/models/default/recommend*

-Once a default model is set, similar to getting personalized recommendations, but using the default model.
+> To use this API, a default model must first be set

+Gets personalized recommendations for the *default* model, given a set of recent usage events for a particular user.
+The request body should be an array of [Get Recommendations Usage Events](#get-recommendations-usage-event).
 The response body will be a JSON array of [Recommendation Objects](#recommendation-object-schema).

 > **Sample Request:**